top of page

 Through the implementation of nature-based solutions aimed at protecting and restoring the barrier beach, adverse impacts from high lake levels, intensified storm severity and compromised coastal process can be alleviated, ensuring the wetland thrives into the future.
 Central Lake Ontario Conservation Authority and our partners are working towards developing a design for the Cranberry Marsh barrier beach that will ensure this habitat remains a healthy and vibrant ecosystem.

 There is a considerable amount of planning required to complete a project of this magnitude.
-The planning phase will start April 1, 2025, with a goal of the project being completed by March 31, 2028.
+The planning phase started in April 2025, with the goal of completing the project by March 31, 2028.

 Want to Learn More?